 There are a range of options at GCSE to suit a variety of interests, including the Humanities, Languages, and creative subjects such as Drama, Art, Music and Media.
 Those with a passion for the Sciences can study Triple Science and, depending on numbers and abilities of students, Further Maths may be offered to those who are mathematically very able.
-There are also subjects that develop more specific career interests, including Computer Science, Graphics, Food Technology and Media.
+There are also subjects that develop more specific career interests.